golang/proposal/design/12302-release-proposal.md

 will be added to the [How to write Go Code)(http://golang.org/doc/code.html#remote) section of the [golang.org](https://golang.org) website.

-Authors of Go projects who wish to release of their projects must tag their software using a tag in the form described above.
+Authors who wish to release their software must use a tag in the form described above.
 An example would be:
 ```
 % git tag -a v1.0.0 -m "release version 1.0.0"
 % git push --tags
 ```
-Projects are not prohibited from using other methods of releasing their software, but should be aware that if those methods do not conform to the format described above, those releases may be invisible to tools confirming to this proposal.
+Authors are not prohibited from using other methods of releasing their software, but should be aware that if those methods do not conform to the format described above, those releases may be invisible to tools confirming to this proposal.

 There is no impact on the Go release cycle, this proposal is not bound by a deliverable in the current release cycle.